xdevplatform/dog-facts/README.md

 # Tweet a dog fact

 Allows you to Tweet a fact about dogs once!
-Can be found at [tweet-a-dog-fact.glitch.me](tweet-a-dog-fact.glitch.me)
+Try it out at [tweet-a-dog-fact.glitch.me](tweet-a-dog-fact.glitch.me).

 This site walks you through the OAuth 2.0 Authorization Code Flow with PKCE for authentication and makes a call to the Twitter API's manage Tweets endpoint.